 After the hearing, the Hearing Officer will write a decision based on the evidence presented at the hearing and mail it to you.

 If you think the Hearing Officer's decision is wrong, you may appeal by asking for an "administrative appeal."
-The decision will tell you how to appeal.
+The decision you get after the hearing will tell you how to appeal.
 If you disagree, you must make a written request for an appeal within 30 days of getting the decision.
 You must include a sworn affidavit (statement) saying why you believe the hearing officer was wrong.
-If you ask for it, DHHS will give you with a hearing request form and a review affidavit form.
+If you ask for it, DHHS will give you a hearing request form and a review affidavit form.

 Mail your hearing request and review affidavit to:DHHS Hearings Coordinator

 Division of Support Enforcement